tylerlum/CarND-Advanced-Lane-Lines/writeup.md

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Advanced Lane Finding Project**
+# Advanced Lane Finding

-The goals / steps of this project are the following:
+The goals of this project are to:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.